Registration for Cleaning the Capital is open!

 Complete your project!

-- If you requested a starter kit, remember to pick it up.
-If you have questions about your starter kit pickup date, please call 3-1-1.You can find a complete list of pick up locations on the online registration form.
+- If you requested a cleanup starter kit, remember to pick it up from your chosen pick-up facility.
+If you have questions about your cleanup kit, please contact firstname.lastname@example.org.

 Submit your report